persteenolsen/pso-gatsby-blog-one/src/posts/2026-04-18-python-fastapi-auth-ml-five.md

   - house-price-predicting
 ---

-Python FastAPI with JWT Auth prediction House Prices (v7) - hosted at Vercel Cloud using Serverless Functions
+Python FastAPI with JWT Auth prediction House Prices using Linear Regression (v7) - hosted at Vercel Cloud using Serverless Functions

 This version is using the Ames Housing Dataset predicting houce prices by a model trained by Linear Regression exported to ONNX format ready for running at various platforms